Tuesday, May 24, 2016

 Swachcha Bharat Abhiyan ?

-Even some persons in high income group do not care much about the locality just outside their boundary wall.
+Even some people in the high-income group do not care much about the locality just outside their boundary wall.
 An example is in my neighborhood.
-This big businessman has his house at Kanke Road beside a temple.
-It is a posh area.The plot is in acres and beautiful garden has been maintained like in movies.
-But it is not visible to public on road because of seven feet high boundary wall.
-The boundary wall is un-plastered and not painted.
-The rain water from many seasons have made the color of surface bad.
-Even the iron gate is not colored and it remains closed all the time.
-Clearly it has been done not to attract public attention.
-OK, it is good for him to think about his safety but what I am talking about is that he does not care to maintain the cleanliness just outside his boundary wall.
+This big businessman has his house on Kanke Road beside a temple.
+It is a posh area.
+The plot is in acres, and a beautiful garden has been maintained like in movies.
+But it is not visible to the public on the road because of a 6-foot boundary wall.
+The boundary wall is unplastered and not painted.
+The rainwater from many seasons has made the color of the surface poor.
+Even the iron gate is not colored, and it remains closed all the time.
+Clearly, it has been done not to attract public attention.
+OK, it is good for him to think about his safety, but what I am talking about is that he does not care to maintain the cleanliness just outside his boundary wall.
 Three years ago the Kanke Road was widened with divider and lights and it is regularly cleaned by the agency, but the servant of this businessman daily brings the dogs out of the gate makes them to poo on the clean road just in front of his boundary wall.
-The temple is only 50 feet away from this dirty made spot but even the priest has no objection because the businessman is one of the patrons.
+The temple is only 50 feet away from this dirty made spot, but even the priest has no objection because the businessman is one of the patrons.

-So to make the "Swachh Bharat Abhyan" successful only creating the hype will not help but penalizing such bad mannered persons is also necessary irrespective of their status.
-But the sad part is that in our society status matters a lot.
+So, to make the "Swachh Bharat Abhyan" successful, only creating the hype will not help, but penalizing such bad-mannered persons is also necessary, irrespective of their status.
+But the sad part is that in our society, status matters a lot.

 ===<<<O>>>===